Dita e Verës: Korçë

 Korçë, along with Kolonjë, are regions that utilize both calendars for the celebration of the Summer Day.
 In these areas, the festival is celebrated on both March 1st and March 14th.
 Particularly on March 14 and on the evening before, the youth and children of Korçë roam through the city's neighborhoods lighting fires.
 Traditionally, children compete to find more scraps to make the biggest fire.
 Then, for prosperity, everyone tries to jump over the fire as a symbol of successfully overcoming winter's cold, the revival, and the warming of the blood that Spring brings.
 Families in their homes bake sweet or salty cakes, symbolizing life, revival, and abundance.

 Kosovo

-The Summer Day, also known as "Dita e Verëzës," has been celebrated in the Kosovo.
+The Summer Day, also known as "Dita e Verëzës," has been celebrated in Kosovo.
 The festivities include young men and women going out to village squares and mountainsides, gathering the first flowers of the season, dancing, singing, lighting fires, and preparing special dishes made with corn and wheat flour, which are similar yet distinct from Elbasan's ballokume.
 This festival is celebrated with the belief that the Summer Day brings luck, health, prosperity, rejuvenation, and human love, and the rituals are connected with the awakening of vegetation, the revival of life, and the transition from winter to spring.